MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-compose.md

 ## What is the compose feature?

-The Azure Developer CLI is built around reusable [templates](/azure/developer/azure-developer-cli/azd-templates), which define resources and services that should be provisioned and deployed on Azure.
-Before the compose feature, developers had two primary options to configure which Azure resources `azd` templates should provision and deploy:
+The Azure Developer CLI (azd) composability feature offers a new way to get started with azd.
+Before the compose feature, developers had two primary options to configure the Azure resources to provision and deploy an application.

-1. Locate and customize an existing template that provisions the required resources from a template gallery such as [Awesome AZD](https://azure.github.io/awesome-azd/).
+1. Start with a [pre-build template] (/azure/developer/azure-developer-cli/azd-templates), which defines resources and services that should be provisioned and deployed on Azure and then customize.
+Browse templates in the [AI template gallery](https://azure.github.io/ai-app-templates) or the [community gallery](https://azure.github.io/awesome-azd/)

-1. Manually write custom Bicep or Terraform files in the `infra` folder to define the exact required Azure resources.
+2. Start from an existing codebase following the instructions of [simplified init flow](https://learn.microsoft.com/azure/developer/azure-developer-cli/start-with-app-code).

-However, the `azd` compose feature introduces a third option to add Azure resources to your apps.
+The `azd` compose feature introduces a third option to add Azure resources to your apps.
 Developers use the `azd add` command to instruct `azd` to compose new Azure resources and update template configurations using simple prompt workflows.
 This feature is particularly useful for developers who want to avoid writing Bicep or using an existing template.

 The `azd compose` feature supports adding resources for the following Azure Services: